sukhbinder/winzy/README.md

 **Overview**
 -----------

-Winzy is a collection of command-line tools designed to make system administration and development tasks easier on Windows.
+Winzy is a collection of command-line tools designed to make working with windows easier.
 The project takes a plugin-based approach, allowing users to extend its functionality by creating custom plugins.

+There are few plugins that i am activiley using.
+I will soon add all of them here.

 **Features**
 ------------